Mathrandom7910/AutoClipAddon/README.md

 Also 2 more Extra! lines, of even worse code.

-Hey listen.
 Stop bullying me. if it works, it works.